arcatdmz/blog/src/default/2023-06-20-lights-animation-interaction.md

   conference three years in a row!
 This year, I discussed how the "animating lights" contribute to the stage performances.
 summary_generated: >-
-  I&#x27;ve attended and given talks at the Society for Animation Studies annual conference three years in a row!
-For the past two years, I discussed how &quot;anime&quot; is made and how we (compute...
+  I've attended and given talks at the Society for Animation Studies annual conference three years in a row!
+For the past two years, I discussed how &quot;anime&quot; is made and how we (computer sci...
 ---

 I've attended and given talks at [the Society for Animation Studies annual conference](https://www.sas34.org) three years in a row!